skip to main content skip to footer skip to sitemap skip to accessibility statement

 • How: Funded as part of a Transforming Cities Fund awarded in March 2020

-Latest news
+Latest News

-August Update
+August 2021 Update

 We are pleased to confirm the completion of the works on Millbrook Road West.
 These works included widening the main road and modifying the service road junction on Regents Park Road to a permanently left turn only.
 Please see the before and after images below to see these improvements.
+The Transforming Cities Fund allowed instillations of:

 Before: